 There are not many precedents for an impeachment trial in the Senate.
 Presidents Andrew Johnson and Bill Clinton both faced trials in the Senate after being impeached by the House.
 Both were acquitted.
 President Richard Nixon resigned before a trial could take place.

 Interestingly, two of the main figures in the Senate for Trump’s impeachment – Senators McConnell and Schumer – were also in the Senate during Clinton’s impeachment trial in 1999.
-Since that time, the senators appear to have flipped opinions on whether witnesses are necessary.
-Leading up to Clinton’s Senate trial, McConnell stated it was “not unusual to have witnesses in a trial,” whereas Schumer said, “I do not think we need witnesses, because we have studied this for a year.” reports
+Since that time, NPR reports the senators appear to have flipped opinions on whether witnesses are necessary.
+Leading up to Clinton’s Senate trial, McConnell stated it was “not unusual to have witnesses in a trial,” whereas Schumer said, “I do not think we need witnesses, because we have studied this for a year.”

 In a press conference, Schumer defended his seeming switch, stating the witnesses they wish to call for the Senate trial never testified in the House inquiry and that in the Clinton trial, the witnesses called by the Republicans had all previously given testimony.